mglerner/mglerner.github.io/posts/switching-to-nikloa-for-jupyter-notebooks-and-a-static-site.md

 Meanwhile, importing Jupyter notebooks seems to just work!

 then `nikola build`, then fire up a test server to check it out with `nikola serve --browser`, verify that all looks awesome, and push it to the blog with `nikola github_deploy`!

+## Jupyter issues

+The conversion of Jupyter notebooks doesn't look perfect yet:

+* Inline math (starting with a single dollar sign) doesn't always get converted.
+Starting with two dollar signs does seem to consistently work.
+* For JSAnimations, the "animation bar" doesn't have images on the buttons.